What is Cost Basis in Crypto?

 All this said, some countries give specific guidance on which cost basis methods you can use.
 We’ll look at how some tax offices around the world calculate crypto taxes.

-IRS Cost Basis Method
+USA Cost Basis Method

 Once you pick a cost basis method, you must use that method consistently when calculating your gains and losses.